CreonC/VoxelSMP/README.md

 - `/graceperiod <time> (/gp <time>)` - Sets the grace period for the smp
 - `/autorestart <time>` - Sets the time for the server to restart
 - `/deferrestart` - Defers the restart until everyone has left the server
+- `/worldcontrol <string>` - Set is nether or end portals are enabled

 ## Can I join the smp?